ksyeo1010/poynt/README.md

 If `anaconda` is installed:

 1. Run `conda env create -f environment.yml` in the root directory.
-This will install the required libraries and setup and environment.
+This will install the required libraries and set up the environment.
 2. Run `source activate poynt` to activate the virtual environment.

 If `python 3.9.4` is installed: